 Social media has become a part of daily life for many Americans.
 Posts about our families, our friends, our jobs and our daily activities are so common as to be second nature.
 In most cases, these are completely harmless ways to share your life with those you love.

-However, it’s important to remember that, even though these posts are aimed at those close to you, Facebook statuses, Tweets, and Google+ posts are also out there on the Internet for all the world to see.
+However, it’s important to remember that, even though these posts are aimed at those close to you, Facebook statuses, Tweets, and Instagram posts are also out there on the internet for all the world to see.
 If you’re applying for disability benefits or appealing a denial, it’s important to tread carefully when deciding what is appropriate to post on social media and what could have a negative effect on your case.

 Tips on Responsible Social Media Use